AI SDK Internals

 | 4 | prepareStep Semantics | The deepest per-step hook — overridable fields, typical patterns, the mutate-vs-push trap |

-After these four, you should be able to answer the four opening questions.
+the reverse proxy”).
 If not, come back and locate the answer on the map.

 Not in scope